raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 4. DRF creates `ETLPipelineRun` and initial `ETLNodeRun` rows.
 5. DRF queues a pipeline runner task with the run ID.
 6. The runner loads the pipeline definition and run row.
-7. `PipelineDefinition` validates dependencies and computes dependency layers; the runner queues the first Celery layer.
+7. `PipelineDefinition` validates node metadata and builds the pipeline-owned Celery Canvas.
-8. Celery executes generated node tasks with stable run/node identifiers and resolved upstream output versions.
+8. Celery executes node tasks with stable run/node identifiers and resolved upstream output versions.
 9. Each node claims its `ETLNodeRun` under a database lock, then records status, row counts, metadata, and errors.
-10. A run-advancer task confirms prior layers succeeded before queueing the next layer.
+10. The chord body runs `build_weight_candidates` once after all extract nodes succeed, then its immutable link chain runs QA, publish, notify, and finalize.
 11. QA nodes persist `ETLQAResult` rows.
 12. Publication happens in a database transaction.
 13. The run is marked `SUCCEEDED` or `FAILED`.